ibuildingsnl/qa-tools/README.md

 At this moment, QA Tools requires your project to be under Git version control.
 Furthermore, it requires you to have a Linuxy environment with the Dash shell (`sh`), Ant (`ant`), and the common tools `find`, `tr`, and `xargs` in your [PATH][path].
-As such, QA Tools should work on your Linux or macOS machine.
+After installing Ant, QA Tools should work on your Linux or macOS machine.

 ## Installation